-"Responding to Suicide" Named ACP 2021 Resource of the Year
+"Responding to Suicide"--Webinar with Co-Editor, ACP 2021 Resource of the Year

 One judge emphasized that one of the strengths of this book was that it focuses on a very timely topic and is presented in an accessible way.
 Another noted that this helpful guide explores the psycho-social-spiritual aspects of suicide in a balanced and pastoral way that makes this book a necessary resource for those in parish ministry.